xuehua/django/README.md

    For example, we run "git remote rename heroku heroku-pages" for the pages_project.

+NOTE: Step 6 and step 7 can be merged into one single step of below. heroku git:remote --remote heroku-pages -a damp-crag-81324

 8. Optional: configure heroku with DISABLE_COLLECTSTATIC=1.
    For pages_project, static files are not supported, we run this step.
    Run "heroku config:set DISABLE_COLLECTSTATIC=1 --remote heroku-pages"